Tuesday, August 12, 2025

 Saturday, June 28, 2025

-Every strong AP portfolio shows practice, experimentation, and revision.
+In strong AP® portfolios, students show practice, experimentation, and revision throughout their process.
 Sketchbook prompts make that process visible — and manageable — for your students.

 Early planning pages — notes and sketches to explore an inquiry question.